Government Documents Collections

 State of Mississippi

 Although the State Depository Program wasn’t legislated until 1966, the Library’s collection includes significant historical Mississippi documents from the nineteenth century such as Department Reports, the Laws, and Senate and House Journals.
 The entire state documents collection is cataloged and searchable in the library’s online catalog.
-State Documents are located on the ground floor of the library adjacent to the Interlibrary Loan office.
+The State Documents Collection is located in the Library Annex, the library’s offsite storage facility.
+State Documents can be requested from the Annex and are typically delivered within 24 hrs (Monday-Thursday) to the main library for viewing.

 The maps collection consists of more than 250,000 federal depository maps and charts from government agencies.